-I recently saw a question on quora, someone was asking if love can change a narcissist and turn them into a better person.
-That was an interesting question but the answers she was getting seemed to come from people who were quite unfamiliar with narcissists’ thinking patterns.
+I recently saw a question on quora where someone was asking if love can change a narcissist and turn them into a better person.
+That was an interesting question but the answers they were getting seemed to come from people who were quite unfamiliar with how narcissists think.

-Some people try to change their narcissistic partner using criticism but find that criticism can only make matters worse, and wonder if displaying love and affection towards their narcissistic partner would have opposite effects.
+Some people try to change their narcissistic partner using criticism but find that criticism can only make matters worse, and wonder if displaying love and affection towards their narcissistic partner would have the opposite effects.

 No matter how harder they try, they end up disappointed simply because change has to come from within.
-Of course it’s possible to change a narcissist or anybody else but unless they are fully convince that there are some benefits associated with changing, they would never bother try changing.
+Of course it’s possible to change a narcissist or anybody else but unless they are fully convince that they will get some benefits when they change, they will not be motivated to change.

 Most people understand the fact that someone would easily change if they believe it’s beneficial.
 This makes them think that a narcissist would use the logic “I need my partner’s love but my narcissistic behaviour turns them off, if I change, they would love me more.”
 That’s pretty logical but you have to consider that they also calculate what they would lose if they changed.

 Can a Narcissist Change Because of Love

 Love can change a narcissist by making them more or less narcissistic depending on the interpretation they give it.
-Majority of narcissists believe that they are lovable, charming, and impressive.
-When they find that someone is infatuated with them, they usually conclude that it’s all because of their charming personality, good character, looks, or any other advantage.
+Most narcissists believe that they are lovable, charming, and impressive.
+When they find that someone is deeply in love with them, they usually conclude that it’s all because of their charming personality, good character, looks, or any other advantage.

-They must jump to this conclusion weather true or false just because it helps them achieve the goal of superiority that they are always after.
-In my previous articles I said that narcissists need to feel superior so much that they can even distort reality just to feel so.
-This interpretation of love makes them fall in love with themselves rather than their partner.
+They usually make this conclusion weather it may be true or false simply because it helps them achieve the goal of superiority that they are always after.
+In my previous articles I said that narcissists need to feel superior so much that they can see distorted reality as long as it helps them feel good.
+This interpretation of love makes them fall in love with themselves when they find that someone loves them.
 This can make them even more narcissistic.